Lamego: Climate

-Lamego has a Mediterranean climate with warm, dry summers and cool, wet winters.
-The nearest station from Lamego is located in Bigorne almost 400 m higher in altitude.
-Temperatures there are cooler than in Lamego.
+Lamego has a Mediterranean climate with some continental influence; with warm, dry summers and cool, wet winters.
+The nearest weather station is located in Bigorne, almost 400 m higher in altitude, and having cooler temperatures as such.
+While snowfalls in the city may happen usually no more than once or twice per year, the surrounding mountains often experience significantly more.

 Human geography

 Administratively, the municipality is divided into 18 civil parishes (freguesias):